VortexHub/Postprocess-Script/README.md

 Uses Fmodel JSON data within Unreal Engine with post-processing script.
 Enhance your development workflow and overall save time manually copying values.

 [CREDIT]
-Make sure to credit https://github.com/VortexHub if reposted
+Make sure to credit https://github.com/VortexHub if reposted.

+[NOTE]
+You select the JSON file and it copies to your clipboard.